benefitcloud/ember-uploader/README.md

 ```

 #### Basic Setup
-Create new component called `file-upload` and extend `EmberUploader.FileField` provided by
+Create a new component called `file-upload` and extend `EmberUploader.FileField` provided by
 ember-uploader.
 If you're using `EmberUploader.FileField`, it will
 automatically give you an input field, and will set `files` property when you
 choose a file.